 HELP 'EM KEEP 'EM Urgent Care

-Many low income families have pets that need urgent veterinary attention and would be forced to allow their pet to suffer or be euthanized without this program.
+Many families of the underserved communities have pets that need urgent veterinary attention and would be forced to allow their pet to suffer or be euthanized without this program.
 Last year alone, we paid for 3 dental extractions, 3 knee surgeries, 2 cats with severe whole body infections, 1 cancerous eye removal, 1 crushed tail surgery and 2 broken leg surgeries.
 Each of these emergencies was over $1000 each.
-For the Love of Cats is the only rescue organization in Collier County offering this invaluable program covers wellness exams as well for senior cats and cats with non-emergency illnesses.
+For the Love of Cats is the only rescue organization in Collier County offering this invaluable program that also covers wellness exams for senior cats and cats with non-emergency illnesses.

 HELP 'EM KEEP 'EM Spay/Neuter

-Our Low Income Spay/Neuter program pays for sterilization surgery and rabies vaccinations for cats and kittens owned by families that would otherwise abandon them without this service.
-These abandoned pets then adversely contribute to the growing free roaming community cat population throughout the county.
+Our Low Income Spay/Neuter program pays for sterilization surgery and rabies vaccinations for cats and kittens owned by the underserved families of Collier County.
+These cat and kittens would otherwise be abandoned without this service.
+These abandoned pets then adversely contribute to the already overwhelming free roaming community cat population throughout the county.
 Although Collier County has a program for outdoor community cats, many low income families need help with education, guidance and resources for basic spay/neuter.

 With your help we are here for them.